microsoft/DirectML/README.md

 ---

-⚠️ **DirectML is in maintenance mode.
-It will continue to receive security and compliance-related fixes, though no new feature updates are planned.** ⚠️
+⚠️ **DirectML is in maintenance mode** ⚠️

 - If your PC runs Windows 11, version 24H2 (build 26100) or later, consider using [Windows ML](https://learn.microsoft.com/en-us/windows/ai/new-windows-ml/overview) for accelerated machine learning model execution.
 - DirectML will remain supported on previous Windows releases (see [releases](https://learn.microsoft.com/en-us/windows/ai/directml/dml-version-history)) and will continue to ship with future versions of Windows.
 However, no new functionality or feature updates are planned.
+- DirectML will continue to receive security and compliance-related fixes.
+Refer to [SECURITY.md](./SECURITY.md) for reporting security issues.
 - The issues and samples in this repository will not be updated.
-- Refer to [SECURITY.md](./SECURITY.md) for reporting security issues.

 ---